How to train a dog with separation anxiety (step by step)

 Mild cases: 4–8 weeks of consistent work.
 Moderate cases: 3–6 months.
 Severe cases: 6 months to over a year, usually alongside medication.
 Progress is nonlinear – expect plateaus and occasional setbacks.

-Should I use a crate during training?
+Should I use a crate during separation anxiety training?

 Progress is measured by threshold extension — the point at which distress begins is getting later and later.
 Track it with camera footage: note the first stress signal timestamp each session.
 If that number is moving forward week over week, training is working.